EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     -   Right-click anywhere in the table and click **Edit**.
     -   Double click the cell to edit.

     Alternatively, the file can be edited in Excel.
-In the local mode, the rule file is opened in Excel, and changes become available in OpenL Studio upon Excel file saving.
-In the remote mode or if a demo-policy file exists, clicking the **Open** button initiates file download.
+Clicking the **Open** button initiates file download.
 After editing the file locally, it can be uploaded back to the project in Rules Editor as described in [Exporting, Updating, and Editing a Module](#exporting-updating-and-editing-a-module) or via the repository.

     The following table is switched to the edit mode: